 In other words, freedom is within you.
 You have the power to choose it (including financial freedom).

 Most studies show 5% or less of working Americans retire with anything remotely close to financial security.

 Applying the previous quote, it means 95% are governed by masters other than themselves.

-People are failing financially not because of financial reasons… they are failing for no other reason than simply because they aren’t doing what they know needs to be done.
+People aren’t failing financially because of financial reasons, they’re failing for no other reason than they’re not doing what they know needs to be done.

 Think about it…